anenthusiastic/age-gender-race-detection/README.md

 # 2.1) Finding the Data
 For the application I developed, I needed photos labeled in terms of age, gender and race.
 The best dataset I could find for this was the UTKFace dataset.
 I used it.
+You can find the dataset in this link : https://www.kaggle.com/jangedoo/utkface-new

 # 2.2) Face Detection